Want to make some extra money quickly? Well, there are all sorts of opportunities to do just that if you're willing to put in a little bit of effort.

 If you have installed or are thinking about installing renewable technology, such as solar panels, you may also be able to make money by selling some of the green electricity you generate.

-The Feed-in Tariff (FIT) scheme means households with renewable technologies receive money for every unit of energy they produce themselves.
+The Smart Export Guarantee (SEG) means households with renewable technologies receive money for the energy they produce themselves.

 You will need to weigh up the potential to save and make money through your system against the initial outlay for equipment and installation, which can run to thousands of pounds.
 You should also think about the suitability of the technology for your property and location.

-Find out more: Feed-in tariff savings and earnings - discover what you could earn.
+Find out more: Smart Export Guarantee explained - discover what you could earn.

 Find out more: mobile phone reviews - our guides will help you pick the perfect replacement for your old tech.